One dimensional energy cascades in a fractional quasilinear NLS: Instability via paradifferential Mourre theory

 \section{Instability via paradifferential Mourre theory}

-The goal of this section is to give sufficient conditions on the initial datum $z(0)$ ensuring that, if the corresponding solution $z(t)$ is long-time controlled, than its high $H^s$-norm undergoes Sobolev norm explosion, becoming larger than $\e^{-\theta}$.
-We will achive this via a positive commutator estimate.
+The goal of this section is to give sufficient conditions on the initial datum $z(0)$ ensuring that, if the corresponding solution $z(t)$ is long-time controlled, {then} its high $H^s$-norm undergoes Sobolev norm explosion, becoming larger than $\e^{-\theta}$.
+We will achieve this via a positive commutator estimate.

 We will focus on the third equation in \eqref{eff.sys}; actually it is more convenient to work with the translated variable \be \ , \quad \tJ_1 \mbox{ in } \eqref{J1} \ . \ee Clearly one has \be \norm{\zeta(t, \cdot)}_s = \norm{z^\perp(t, \cdot)}_s \ , \quad \forall t , \quad \forall s \in \R \ , \ee so it is equivalent to prove growth of Sobolev norms for $\zeta(t)$ and $z^\perp(t)$.
 The equation fulfilled by $\zeta(t)$ is easily derived from the third of \eqref{eff.sys} as